ropensci-archive/opendata/index.md

 ### Authentication

 Using web resources can require authentication, either via API keys, OAuth, username:password combination, or via other means.
 Additionally, sometimes web resources require that authentication be in the header of an http call, which requires a little bit of extra work.
 API keys and username:password combos can be combined within a url for a call to a web resource, or can be specified via commands in RCurl or httr.
 OAuth is the most complicated authentication process, and can be done using RCurl or httr.
 See the demos within httr, where there are 6 demos, three for OAuth 1.0 (linkedin, twitter, vimeo) and three for OAuth 2.0 (facebook, github, google).
+[ROAuth][ROAuth] provides an R interface to OAuth methods.

 ### Web frameworks

 RStudio recently created [Shiny][shiny], which combines R, html, css, and javascript to make web applications.
-Related tools are available, including [openCPU][opencpu] and [Rook][rook].
+Related tools are available, including [openCPU][opencpu] ([on CRAN][opencpucran]) and [Rook][rook].
 However, Shiny is the most promising of these.

 ### Parsing data from the web

 * txt, csv, etc.: you can use `read.csv()` after acquiring the csv file from the web via e.g., `getURL()` from RCurl.
 The [repmis][repmis] package contains a `source_data` command to simplify this process, while also assigning SHA-1 hashes to uniquely identify file versions.
-* xml/html: the package [XML][XML] by Duncan Temple-Lang contains functions for parsing xml and html, and supports [xpath][xpath] for searching xml (think regex for strings).
+* xml/html: the package [XML][XML] by Duncan Temple-Lang contains functions for parsing xml and html, and supports [xpath][xpath] for searching xml (think regex for strings). [scrapeR][scrapeR] provides additional tools for scraping data from html and xml documents.
 * json/json-ld: [RJSONIO][RJSONIO] by Duncan Temple-Lang.
 Another package, [rjson][rjson], does many of the same tasks which RJSONIO does.
 * custom formats: Some web APIs provide custom data formats (e.g., X), which are usually modified xml or json, and handled by XML and RJSONIO, respectively.